BigWhyPro/BigWhyPro.github.io/_posts/2025-01-01-The-WHY-of-my-WHYs.md

 Origin: Coaches like Anik Singal advocate working backward from the end goal to identify steps.

-How to Apply: Start with your BIG WHY (e.g., "Retire early").
-Imagine the end state, then reverse-engineer 10 little WHYS (e.g., "Save 20% of income," "Invest in real estate") grouped into categories like Finance, Skills, and Lifestyle.
+How to Apply: Start with your BIG WHY (e.g., "LIVING The Creator's Will For My Life").
+Imagine the PERFECT end state, then reverse-engineer what 10 Priorities would have looked like for the person that achieved that outcome (e.g., "Life characterized GRATITUDE and Adoration, rather than worries," maybe there are heroes or saints that you find worthy of imitation) ... again theses will be grouped into categories that emerge from the exercise, like maybe Competence, Teaching Others, and Healthy Lifestyle.

 Visual: The fish head is the BIG WHY, with ribs as reverse-engineered categories and sub-branches as actionable steps.